 ☕️ Tea pairing

-This vegan poke bowl would be delicious paired with a delicate, light and floral jasmine oolong tea or jasmine green tea.
+This vegan poke bowl would be delicious paired with matcha, a delicate, light and floral jasmine oolong tea or jasmine green tea.

 🗺 Cultural influences